thecodeassassin/influxdb.com/content/docs/v0.9/tools/web_admin.md

 ### HTTP vs HTTPS

 The Admin UI uses HTTP by default but can be configured to use HTTPS.
+In the InfluxDB config file, find the `[admin]` section and set `https-enabled = true`.
+You must explicitly connect to the instance using `https://`, there is no redirect from `http` to `https`.

 ### Selecting the Database